Skip to main content

 Intent documentation

-The registry can record that an agent exists, where it lives, and what metadata it exposes.
+The Agent 365 registry can provide a centralized inventory, activity, health, and risk view.
 It does not create the business record that says what the agent was formally authorized to do, what workflows it serves, and what actions are outside scope before deployment.

 The work that remains yours